SPFInfo

 mx:<domain>/<prefix-length>

-All the A records for all the MX records for domain are tested in order of MX priority.
+All the A records for all the MX records for domain are tested.
 If the client IP is found among them, this mechanism matches.

 The "ptr" mechanism